Welcome to today's edition of the Rush 24-7 podcast.

 But if they can't discriminate against preconditions, they have to cover the high-risk people who are smoking 18 packs of cigarettes a day.

-It's gonna skyrocket.
+It's going to skyrocket.

-It's not about health care, it's about controlling your life.
+It's about controlling your life.

 And if you can't get insurance because you're a race car driver, what are you going to do?

-This thing is just a it's it's a it's an unbridled mess.
+This thing is just an unbridled mess.

 Now, when you are covering, and I want to expand on this, when you are covering known illnesses, you're no longer insuring against something.